 To avoid most of kratom’s side effects, take it in as small amounts as possible.
 The side effects aren’t severe, but they usually come in larger doses.
 The most common effects are:

-Kratom is still illegal in the state of Rhode Island, but it appears change is just over the horizon.
+Kratom is still illegal in the state of Rhode Island, but maybe change is just over the horizon.

-Three bills have attempted to change these laws.
-Two failed, but the third is about 50% through to completion.
-This bill seeks to legalize kratom once again but impose extra regulations limiting the type of products, potency of products, and minimum age of consumption.
+Three bills have attempted to change these laws and have failed.
+Like the others, the current bill seeks to legalize kratom but impose extra regulations limiting the type and potency of products and minimum age of consumption.